Mumbai railway cop gives dignity to unclaimed bodies

-Nayna Devekar, a constable attached with the Kurla GRP, has been performing the last rites on unclaimed bodies found on railway tracks since 2011.
-She even chips in for the expenses from her own pocket
+Since 2011, Nayna Devekar, a constable attached with Kurla GRP, has been ensuring that every unclaimed body found on railway tracks gets a proper funeral, even if that means chipping in with expenses

 They may have had to lead their lives alone, but Nayna Devekar ensures that they have somebody with them at least on their final journey.